YannickJadoul/Parselmouth/README.md

 Drop by our [Gitter chat room](https://gitter.im/PraatParselmouth/Lobby) or post a message to our [Google discussion group](https://groups.google.com/d/forum/parselmouth) if you have any question, remarks, or requests!

 *Try out* Parselmouth online, in interactive Jupyter notebooks on [Binder](https://mybinder.org/v2/gh/YannickJadoul/Parselmouth/master?urlpath=lab%2Ftree%2Fdocs%2Fexamples).

-**Warning**: Parselmouth 0.4.0 is the *last version* supporting Python 2.
-Python 2 has reached End Of Life on January 1, 2020, and is officially not supported anymore: see https://python3statement.org/.
-Please [move to Python 3](https://docs.python.org/3/howto/pyporting.html), to be able to keep using new Parselmouth functionality.

 ## Installation
 Parselmouth can be installed like any other Python library, using (a recent version of) the Python package manager `pip`, on Linux, macOS, and Windows: